meta-gp/docs/README.md

 * `rustc` / `cargo`

-## Contribution

-Continuous integration with tests is enabled for most repositories (Python/Rust) o nthe `test` branch, and will be enabled on the `main` branch once
+Continuous integration with tests is enabled for most repositories (Python/Rust) o nthe `test` branch, and will be enabled on the `main` branch once repositories are used or published for research and production.

 ### Git